prebid/prebid.github.io/prebid-mobile/prebid-mobile-privacy-regulation.md

 ### Framework APIs

-Prebid Mobile provides three APIs for app publishers to use with the Framework.
-These APIs allow you to:
+Prebid Mobile provides API for app publishers to use with the Framework.
+This API allow you to:

 -   Define whether the user is located in the European Economic Area (the "EEA") and if European privacy regulations should apply
 -   Set the [IAB Europe](https://www.iabeurope.eu/) (IAB) consent string

 This information will be persisted by Prebid Mobile and will be added to each ad call to the demand partners.

 Publishers/Consent Management Platforms (CMPs) are free to store these values in an `UserDefaults`/`SharedPreferences` interface (as defined by [IAB Tech Lab - CMP API v2](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md)) instead of passing them via the new APIs, and Prebid SDK will read the values as a fallback.
 The consent API's will check for TCF2.0 params -`IABTCF_gdprApplies` and `IABTCF_TCString`.

 Publishers are responsible for providing notice, transparency and choice and collecting consent from their users in accordance with [the Framework policies](https://www.iab.com/topics/consumer-privacy/gdpr/), either using their own CMP or working with a vendor.